ribarragi/GIS_portfolio/Final_project_report.md

 - The learning curve understinding how time space cubes work, how to preprocess and arrange the data and how to create them was a bit steeper than expected.
 But the concepts are really interesting, and there are plenty of other tools that use subes as input.
 <br>

 - I also spent a great deal of time arranging the data to bring it into arcGIS.
-The original sales data contained over 40 million observations.
-I had to reduced that, losing some detail in the data, but gaining processing time once it was brought into arcGIS.
+The original sales data contained over 15 million observations.
+I had to reduced that (to some 1.8 million) by grouping, losing some detail in the data, but gaining processing time once it was brought into arcGIS.
 <br>

 - I thought it would be easier to intertwine arcGIS Insights and arcGIS Pro, but in the end I couldnt figure out how to share data between them, so Itreated them as separate components of the project.